 Who Can Enter Belize?

 Belize entry requirements are strict.
 All visitors must have a passport to enter Belize and their passports must be valid for no less than six months after the intended period of stay.
 Nationals of the following countries do not currently need visas to travel to Belize: the United States of America, Canada, Argentina, Bolivia, Brazil, Chile, Colombia, Dominican Republic, Ecuador, Panama, Costa Rica, South Korea, Mexico, Israel, the United Kingdom, France, Germany, Paraguay, Peru, Spain, Japan, The Netherlands, Belgium, Australia, New Zealand, South Africa, Uruguay, Malaysia, Morroco, Barbados, Trinidad & Tobago, Jamaica, Honduras, Ireland, Switzerland, Italy, Venezuela, The Republic of China (Taiwan), Guatemala, Norway, Sweden and Denmark.
 See our Belize Visa page.

 What specific measures does Belize have to protect visitors from contracting the virus?

 The country’s primary concern is to assure both travellers and residents that Belize’s tourism product is safer than ever before.
 A series of new enhanced health and safety protocols have been put in place to protect visitors, Belizeans, and our communities.
-These include: